-Mercury Amalgamation: The PF-II process with high temperature and vacuum capability can be used to vaporize and condense mercury, which will be removed from the condenser in liquid elemental form.
-The process may be suitable for recycling, but if not suitable for recycling, the mercury will be amalgamated.
-This treatment will amalgamate liquid elementary mercury contaminated with radioactive materials, which results in a non-liquid amalgam that is non-RCRA regulated material.
+The PF-II process with high temperature and vacuum capability can be used to vaporize and condense mercury, which is removed from the condenser in liquid elemental form.
+The process may be suitable for recycling, but if not suitable for recycling, the mercury is amalgamated.
+This treatment amalgamates liquid elementary mercury contaminated with radioactive materials, which results in a non-liquid amalgam that is non-RCRA regulated material.
 Amalgamation is specified in 40 CFR 268.40 as the technology-based land disposal treatment standard for certain hazardous wastes.
-The treatment will consist of mixing a small batch (i.e., up to five gallons) of waste with inorganic reagents such as copper, zinc, nickel, gold, and/or sulfur in a portable unit.
+The treatment consists of mixing a small batch (i.e., up to five gallons) of waste with inorganic reagents such as copper, zinc, nickel, gold, and/or sulfur in a portable unit.
 A detailed description of this process is contained in Appendix I-D.